cdubiel/gitpitch/PITCHME.md

 +++

 ## What can we do better?
-- Faster website
-- More responsive website
+- Faster, more responsive website
 - More rich media and embedded content
+- Better time estimates
 +++

 ## What puzzles us?